 Diversity throughout the firm and in our leadership provides role models for our young lawyers and enhances our ability to provide diverse staffing at an experienced level on client projects.
 Embracing these differences and fostering a supportive, inclusive environment allows us to bring together a variety of perspectives and experiences to provide creative solutions for the challenges our clients face and helps our attorneys find balance among their careers, families, and community activities.
 Having a greater understanding and appreciation for issues of race, gender, and culture makes us better attorneys, a stronger firm, and a more inclusive, respectful place to work.

 One of our most successful strategies in retaining minority attorneys has been our commitment to listen, learn, and act upon their suggestions.
 Our Diversity Task Force, established in 1994, evolved into a standing Committee in the firm.
 It includes minority and non-minority members of the Policy Committee, Office Managing Partners, Partners, and Associates.
 Subcommittees focus on five key topics: Lateral Recruiting, Law School Recruiting/Paul D. White Scholarship, Minority Attorney Conference, Marketing, and Retention.
-Exemplifying the goal of true diversity, the Diversity Committee includes minorities, non-minorities, men and women, lawyers, and staff members from across the firm.
+Exemplifying the goal of true diversity, the Diversity and Inclusion Committee includes minorities, non-minorities, men and women, lawyers, and staff members from across the firm.

 In addition to our Diversity Committee, we have a Women's Committee, led by Partner Suzanne Hanselman, to provide recommendations to management with respect to challenges facing women in the legal profession.
 Our Houston office was a key signatory for the Women's Initiative by the Houston Bar Association, and our Houston Office Managing Partner, Lisa Pennington, was the first woman to manage a major law office in Texas.